Killing of Ezell Ford: August 2014

 On the morning of August 13 a group of men gathered at a makeshift memorial featuring candles and sign reading "police brutality must stop".

 On August 14, a rally and march was attended by around 100 protesters who marched from Leimert Plaza Park along Crenshaw Boulevard to the LAPD's 77th division statement.
 Protesters marched with their hands raised shouted "hands up, don't shoot", and chanted Ford's name.
-The protest took place simultaneously with demonstrations in 90 other U.S. cities as part of a National Moment of Silence for Michael Brown.
-Lavell Ford, Ezell Ford's brother, spoke, saying "They killing us all, they killing us all.
+The protest took place simultaneously with demonstrations in 90 other US cities as part of a National Moment of Silence for Michael Brown.
+Lavell Ford, Ezell Ford's brother, spoke, saying: "They killing us all, they killing us all.
 Blacks, Latinos, everybody, they just killing us.
 And we gotta take a stand.
 It happens everyday around in this neighborhood, everyday.
 That could've been me laying out there."
 After the protest many demonstrators went to the scene of the shooting.
 Another protest took place the following day, and was attended by around 36 people.

 On August 15, Paysinger favorably compared the Los Angeles' community's reaction to Ford's death to the reaction to Brown's death in Missouri, and attributed the absence of violence to "the confidence the public has in the police department to conduct an immediate, a thorough, a thoughtful investigation".
 Paysinger added that the LAPD does "a much better job reaching out to the community" than it had done previously.
-Soboroff described the comparison as "apples to oranges," due to the LAPD's emphasis on community policing.
+Soboroff described the comparison as "apples to oranges", due to the LAPD's emphasis on community policing.
 Price said "Los Angeles is not Ferguson.
 Much work has gone into changing the culture of our police department.
 Our progress is evidenced this evening by the presence of our chief of police and his command staff."

 On August 15 a video entitled "Fuck the Police" was posted online accompanying a song by Ceebo the Rapper.
 The song's lyrics state "When they killed Ez' [Ford], they should have killed me," and described police as "the enemy" and "KKK in the flesh."
 On August 21 the Los Angeles Police Protective League (LAPPL) called for officers to be on heightened alert in response to the video.
 Ceebo the Rapper, a cousin of Ford, said "There was never any intent [in the song] to threaten any police or nothing.
 But I guess that's how they want to take it".